fourjuaneight/blog/content/posts/spreadsheets-reloaded.md

 ## Moving to Hasura
 My use case is simple enough: add and get data.
 So the first thing I did was migrate my existing data to Hasura.
 That was a simple request to the [Airtable API](https://airtable.com/api), then loop over the data to parse and format, and then a final request to the Hasura API.

 GraphQL APIs will work like any other XHR request.
 We POST our query or mutation to the API.
-I was actually able to do this via the **Get Contents of URL** action on iOS Shortcuts.
+I was able to do this via the **Get Contents of URL** action on iOS Shortcuts.
 The query needs to be formatted by escaping the line breaks via `\n`.
-You can then give it a Content-Type of `application/json` and pass the data via **Request Body** as a **File**.
+You can then give it a Content-Type of `application/json and pass the data via **Request Body** as a **File**.
 Using **Magic Variables**, the data can be attached to the request.

 ## Adding New Data
 With everything in Hasura, I could start adding new data.
 Most of my media consumption is via my iPhone.
 I also always have my phone at hand, so this is my main source of data input.
 That can easily be done via Shortcuts.

 Data is coming from apps and websites.
-But all of the apps I use have their website counterpart.
+But all of the apps I use have their website counterparts.
 This means the parameters for new data entry can be extracted from the source code.
 Assuming most websites are consistent in their HTML, I can simply maintain various regex corresponding to each parameter.
 And that's exactly what I did.
 You can find my code in [the public repo I keep for this whole ordeal](https://github.com/fourjuaneight/data/blob/master/params/parsing.json).

 ```json
 {